Money, money, money.

-Let’s say you buy a house now, but you want to trade up in five years.
-But the term on the new mortgage is longer than the remaining term on your existing policy.
+Let’s say you buy a house now but want to trade it up in five years.
+And the term on the new mortgage is longer than the remaining term on your existing policy.

 You may have to reread that before it sinks in.

 Usually, this isn’t an issue.
 You apply for a new policy over the longer term.
 But what if you suffered a health issue since you took out your policy, and now you can’t get a new one?

 Are your dreams of a new home over?

 No, because the conversion option rides in on their loyal steed to save the day